libgdx/gdx-pay/gdx-pay-android-huawei/README.md

 ### How To use the HuaweiPurchaseManager

-* As PurchaseManager you have to instantiate the HuaweiPurchaseManager also passing a HuaweiPurchaseManager.IAPListener;
+* As PurchaseManager you have to instantiate the HuaweiPurchaseManager also passing a IAPListener;
 * Into your Activity, in `onPurchaseResult(PurchaseIntentResult result)` write the following code:
     `result.getStatus().startResolutionForResult(this, ANY_RESOLUTION_CODE);`
 * Into your Activity, override the `onActivityResult(int requestCode, int resultCode, Intent data)` to get the intent result (ref: https://developer.huawei.com/consumer/en/codelab/HMSInAppPurchase/index.html#6)